-You could argue that you’re getting what you pay for as these plugs are high quality and they will also keep your eyes protected and reduce the risk of surfer’s ear and other ear problems.
-But at the same time, that’s $59 for some little plugs that could easily end up lost on the ocean floor after a big wipeout.
+You could argue that you’re getting what you pay for as these plugs are high quality and they will also keep your ears protected and reduce the risk of surfer’s ear and other ear problems.

-For instance, we’ve seen complaints that the earplugs are very uncomfortable and that they can’t hear much when they are wearing them.
-This can happen, but it’s probably the result of existing ear problems, including impacted wax.
+We’ve seen complaints that the earplugs are very uncomfortable and that they can’t hear much when they are wearing them.
+From our experience they are comfortable but they do deaden the sound a bit.